4 min read

 When you’re riding uphill, you’ll also have to work harder to overcome any aerodynamic resistance.
 Because of this, your absolute power output will also have some impact, as aerodynamic resistance will rise alongside the rider speed, so don’t overlook its importance.

-In order to improve your efficiency as a cyclist, you’ll be looking to get the highest max power output for your weight.
+In order to improve your watts per kilogram efficiency as a cyclist, you’ll be looking to get the highest max power output for your weight.
 There are three main ways to do this, these being:

 It’s worth keeping in mind that if your weight also increases with your max power output, your power to weight ratio may not actually change.
 This is where factors such as your training routine, strength training and nutrition come into play.
 Therefore, when you’re training to improve your power to weight ratio, shedding body weight but keeping the same power output is generally more beneficial than staying at the same weight and simply working on your aerobic fitness.